rjtownsend/romelloskuggs/README.md

 #
 # Enabling settings.local.php is recommended during development,
 # Uncomment on web/sites/default/settings.php to enable
+#
+# Optional: create a subtheme using the subtheme installation script
+# Full instructions for installing can be found here: https://www.drupal.org/project/bootstrap_sass
+# Note the script was updated to chmod 0744 by Composer during installation
+./web/themes/contrib/bootstrap_sass/scripts/create_subtheme.sh
+#
+# Go and enable your new subtheme through the Drupal UI
 ```

 With `composer require ...` you can download new modules, themes, and other dependencies